 South Korea, 1970s: A rash of armed robberies at local Korean banks doesn’t concern the American military—until a fatality occurs, and proof surfaces that US soldiers are behind the crimes.
 The case has been assigned to CID Agents Jake Burrows and Felix Slabem, but they certainly won’t do anything that might make 8th United States Army look bad.
 So Sergeants George Sueño and Ernie Bascom have decided to step in and investigate the robberies—and murder—themselves.

 “Limón is one of the best military writers ever.
 His stories are addictive entertainment today—and valuable slices of history tomorrow.” –Lee Child

 “Through 15 episodes, Limón continues to balance old-school, Chandlerian action with crisp historical detail and penetrating insight into military malfeasance.” –Booklist

 “An enduring and freshly relevant series . . .
 Limón, himself a former US Army man who served 10 years in Korea, writes with knowledge of the travails and rewards of military life.” –The Wall Street Journal

 About Martin Limón

 Martin Limón retired from military service after twenty years in the US Army, including ten years in Korea.
-He is the author of fourteen Sueño and Bascom investigations: Jade Lady Burning, Slicky Boys, Buddha’s Money, The Door to Bitterness, The Wandering Ghost, GI Bones, Mr. Kill, The Joy Brigade, The Iron Sickle, The Ville Rat, Ping-Pong Heart, The Nine-Tailed Fox, The Line, and GI Confidential, as well as the short story collection Nightmare Range.
+He is the author of fifteen novels in the Sueño and Bascom Investigations: Jade Lady Burning, Slicky Boys, Buddha’s Money, The Door to Bitterness, The Wandering Ghost, GI Bones, Mr. Kill, The Joy Brigade, The Iron Sickle, The Ville Rat, Ping-Pong Heart, The Nine-Tailed Fox, The Line, GI Confidential, and War Women, as well as the short story collection Nightmare Range.
 He lives near Seattle.